kayaoglutuncay/max78000/src/timers.md

     a.
 This only effects the first period; subsequent timer periods always reset <a href="#table19-9">TMRn_CNT</a> = 0x0000 0001.

 6. Write the compare value to <a href="#table19-10">TMRn_CMP</a>.
-7. Enable the timer peripheral as described in *Timer Clock Sources*.
+7. Enable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).

 ### Capture/Compare Mode (7)
 In capture/compare mode, the timer starts counting after the first